-- May be competitors. - 1 circle master who announces when the turn begins for each pair of throwers. - 2 center judges, 1 for each thrower, who watch for foot faults and announce range, catch, and accuracy for each thrower. - 1 scorekeeper - 1 range coordinator for each team - 3 range stewards per thrower on every distance circle 2 allowed on 20-meter circle.
-10-12 total range stewards per thrower.
+- May be competitors. - 1 circle master who announces when the turn begins for each pair of throwers by announcing, "circle is clear".
+At that moment he will start a timer to keep track of the 15-second throwing window for the first thrower as well as the 5 second throwing window for the second thrower.
+He will announce: "10 seconds remaining" then count down "5, 4, 3, 2, 1, stop"... - 2 center judges, 1 for each thrower, who watch for foot faults and announce range, catch, and accuracy for each thrower. - 1 scorekeeper - 1 range coordinator for each team - ▲ At least 3 range stewards on each distance circle (30, 40, and 50m) for each thrower.
+At least 9 total range stewards per thrower.
+Two range stewards can be moved to the 20-meter circle when needed.